Nancy Mitford: Marriage, writing and politics

 Within a month of Erskine's departure, Mitford announced her engagement to Peter Rodd, the second son of Sir Rennell Rodd, a diplomat and politician who was ennobled that year as Baron Rennell.
 According to Mitford's friend Harold Acton, Rodd was "a young man of boundless promise ... he had abundant qualifications for success in any profession he deigned to choose".
-Other biographers describe him as irresponsible, unfaithful, a bore and unable to hold down a regular job, and as the model for Waugh's unscrupulous, amoral character Basil Seal from Black Mischief.
-They were married on 4 December 1933, after which they settled into a cottage at Strand-on-the-Green on the western edges of London.
-Mitford's initial delight in the marriage was soon tempered by money worries, Rodd's fecklessness and her dislike of his family.
+Other biographers, however, describe him as being arrogant, pedantic, irresponsible, and unfaithful, as well as being a drinker and spendthrift who was unable to hold down a regular job.
+He was said to have been the model for Waugh's unscrupulous, amoral character Basil Seal from Black Mischief.
+Mitford and Rodd were married on 4 December 1933, and moved into a cottage at Strand-on-the-Green near Chiswick.
+Mitford's initial delight in the marriage was soon tempered by financial worries, Rodd's fecklessness, and her dislike of his family.

-In 1934, Mitford began her third novel, Wigs on the Green, a satire on Sir Oswald Mosley's fascist "Blackshirt" movement.
-Mitford herself had briefly flirted with Mosley's New Party in 1931, although her enthusiasm was short-lived, and she soon became a vociferous opponent of the British Union of Fascists and of fascism.
-When the novel was published in 1935, its book cover illustrated by Bip Pares, it made little critical impact and seriously offended members of her own family, particularly her sisters Diana and Unity, both of whom were supporters of Mosley's movement and devotees of the German dictator Adolf Hitler.
+Mitford's sister Diana was an avid follower of the British fascist "Blackshirt" movement, led by her lover Oswald Mosley.
+Mitford herself flirted briefly with the movement, and in 1934 even attended one of Mosley's huge political rallies in Olympia, but her enthusiasm was short-lived and she soon became a vociferous opponent of the British Union of Fascists and of fascism generally.
+She was never able to take politics seriously, and found the political opinions of her sisters Diana and Unity, and their earnestness in defending them, to be deplorable.
+She responded with characteristic mockery in her third novel, Wigs on the Green, which satirised Mosley, fascism and Unity's unswerving enthusiam for the cause.
+When the novel was published in 1935, it aroused little critical interest, but it seriously offended members of her own family, particularly Diana and Unity.
 Diana eventually forgave Nancy, but Nancy's rift with Unity, who was outraged by her depiction in the book as the ridiculous "Eugenia Malmains", was never fully healed.